Rankin-Cohen brackets for Calabi-Yau modular forms: Abstract

 \section{Abstract}

-For any positive integer $n$, we consider a modular vector field $\textsf{R}$ on a moduli space $\textsf{T}$ of Calabi-Yau $n$-folds arising from the Dwork family enhanced with a certain basis of the $n$-th algebraic de Rham cohomology.
-The components of a particular solution of $\textsf{R}$, which are provided with definite weights, are called Calabi-Yau modular forms.
-Using $\textsf{R}$ we introduce a derivation $\mathcal{D}$ and the Ramanujan-Serre type derivation $\partial$ on the space of Calabi-Yau modular forms.
-We show that they are degree $2$ differential operators and there exists a proper subspace $\mathcal{M}^2$ of the space of Calabi-Yau modular forms which is closed under $\partial$.
-Employing the derivation $\mathcal{D}$, we define the Rankin-Cohen brackets for Calabi-Yau modular forms and prove that the subspace generated by the positive weight elements of $\mathcal{M}^2$ is closed under the Rankin-Cohen brackets.
+For any positive integer $n$, we introduce a quasi-homogeneous vector field $\textsf{D}$ of degree $2$ on a moduli space $\textsf{T}$ of enhanced Calabi-Yau $n$-folds arising from the Dwork family.
+By Calabi-Yau quasi-modular forms for Dwork family we mean the elements of the graded $\mathbb{C}$-algebra $\widetilde{\mathcal{M}}$ generated by the components of a particular solution of $\textsf{D}$, which are provided with natural weight.
+Using $\textsf{D}$ we introduce the derivation $\mathcal{D}$ and the Ramanujan-Serre type derivation $\partial$ on $\widetilde{\mathcal{M}}$.
+We show that they are degree $2$ differential operators and there exists a proper subspace $\mathcal{M}\subset \widetilde{\mathcal{M}}$, called the space of Calabi-Yau modular forms, which is closed under $\partial$.
+Using the derivation $\mathcal{D}$, we define the Rankin-Cohen brackets for Calabi-Yau quasi-modular forms and prove that the subspace generated by the positive weight elements of $\mathcal{M}$ is closed under the Rankin-Cohen brackets.